Bioconductor/mirror/Migrating.md

 Add `URL: https://github.com/USER/REPO` and `BugReports: https://github.com/USER/REPO/issues` to your `DESCRIPTION` file.
-You can also put the You can also mention your bridge on the bioc-devel [mailing list](http://bioconductor.org/help/mailing-list/).
+You can also put the You can also mention your repository on the bioc-devel [mailing list](http://bioconductor.org/help/mailing-list/).

 ### I don't know my Subversion username and/or password.
 What do I do? ###